sjting8/cse15l-lab-reports/Week 2 Lab Report.md

 * The code will print the path in the terminal that runs the server and since the path contains "/add", the code will execute the if statement.
 * The query is split at "=" so the "s" is taken in for the first element of the parameters String array and the message after the equal sign is taken in as the second element.
 * Since "s" is the first element of the parameters array, the String variable, message, will concatenate with the second parameter, or the message, and start a new line (*\n*).
+* It will then return the message variable which would now be "Hello\n" and "Hello" would appear on the website.

 **Reload with /add-message?s=How are you as path:**